Casa do Amarelindo

 Casa do Amerelindo features a small pool, panoramic roof terrace, two bars (don't miss their cashew fruit Caipirinhas), restaurant serving delicious Bahian classics and a small gym.

 Given the hotel's central location, the cultural delights of Salvador are right on your doorstep.
 The historical Pelourinho district is famous for its beautiful colonial architecture, cool bars, street stalls and art galleries.
 Head out on All Saint's Bay for sailing and get stuck into the famous Bahian culture which blends African heritage with its Brazilian roots to create an exciting fusion, famed for its percussion and capoeira.
 Try lessons in either and discover the traditions of this cool and unique city.

 Nikki Trailor (Staff)

-Such a charming boutique property in the heart of Salvador's Pelourinho neighborhood, which showcases the Bahian culture perfectly.
-Colorful wooden statues of deities can be found throughout, reflecting the Candomble religion which is ever-present here.
+Such a charming boutique property in the heart of Salvador's Pelourinho neighbourhood, which showcases the Bahian culture perfectly.
+Colourful wooden statues of deities can be found throughout, reflecting the Candomble religion which is ever-present here.
 Everything about this hotel has been executed tastefully to complement the city outside.